 - Performance modeling techniques on parallel systems

 - Profiling and event trace analysis

 - Performance analysis and auto-tuning

 - Case studies and experience reports

 The format of the workshop will be a full-day, SIGPLAN-approved workshop.
-We welcome original, unpublished regular papers (10 pages) and short papers (4 pages) on current research, and position papers (max.
-2 pages) including industrial and practical experiences, tool presentations/demonstration, early results & novel ideas without a comprehensive/extensive evaluation, preliminary and exploratory work with unconventional approaches or wild and crazy ideas.
+We welcome original, unpublished regular papers (10 pages) and short papers (4 pages) on current research, including industrial and practical experiences, tool presentations/demonstrations, early results & novel ideas without a comprehensive/extensive evaluation, preliminary and exploratory work with unconventional approaches or wild and crazy ideas.
 Accepted papers will be published as proceedings in the ACM Digital Library.
-We also call for “Work in progress” - abstract submissions (max.
-800 words) to provide an opportunity for the presentation at the workshop without including in the proceedings publication.

 Contact AI SEPS 2018 Organizing Committee email@example.com with any questions or concerns.